 - The targeted culture: Adapt the source text for the target language so that it can be perfectly understood.
 For example, in France, chocolates are brought to children by “les cloches” (bells), whereas in the United States, that task is handled by the Easter Bunny.
 For a translation from a French document destined for Americans, translating “Easter Bells” wouldn’t carry the same meaning.

-Choosing a good translation agency
+Finding and Choosing a good translation agency

 Here are three important criteria for choosing a good translation agency.